SplitTime/OpenSplitTime/README.md

 4. `$ rails db:from_fixtures` to load seed data from test fixtures files
 5. `$ rails s` to start the server
 6. Type `localhost:3000` in a browser

+_Note_: I got an error running rake:db.
+Some problem with yarn and it was suggested that I do a `yarn install`.
+This failed for me when I was running Node version 6.4.
+I upgraded to the latest version via the installer at https://nodejs.org and then I running `yarn install` worked.

 *Test Users*